 Please visit the Panel LinkedIn Group for interactive discussions on current topics of interest via this link

 November 2018: Panel Meeting on 7 November at Novotel, Brussels Airport.
 The meeting was preceeded on 6 November for the very first time by meetings of all three of the Panel's Working Groups, Dosimetry, Microbiology and X-ray.
-All the meetings were well attended and the main Panel welcomed 6 new members, including four Organisations (Etigam, Gammatom, Institute of Isotopes and Scapa Healthcare) as well as two Individual members, Neil Bennet and Jeff Vest.
+All the meetings were well attended and the main Panel welcomed 6 new members, including four Organisations (Etigam, Gammatom, Institute of Isotopes and Scapa Healthcare) as well as two Individual members.
 Presentations were also provided by IBA, Etigam and Institute of Isotopes.

 September 2018: Panel Dosimetry Training Course